yining1023/machine-learning-for-the-web/week5-styleTransfer/README.md

     - Run through each cell, wait for each cell to finish running, make sure there is no error in each cell's output
     - Step 2 and 3 may take 1 and 2 hours to finish, keep the tab open and active while waiting
     - Once step 2(download datasets) finishes, don't re-run it, becase it takes a long to finish
+    - While running step 2(download dataset), it might notify you that "Disk is almost full", ignore that
 - Running Style Transfer model in ml5.js, [p5 sketch](https://editor.p5js.org/yining/sketches/1DBFHwte2)